Postpartum Blood Pressure: Signs, Symptoms, and When to Call Your Doctor

 • American Heart Association: Offers guidelines and educational materials on hypertension management specific to postpartum women.

-• Local Support Groups: Connecting with other new mothers provides emotional support and shared experiences regarding blood pressure management.
+• Local Support Groups: Connecting with other new mothers provides emotional support and shared experience around blood pressure management.

 Frequently Asked Questions